ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Takahiko Kawasaki,
 Takahiro Tsuchiya.

+The editors would also like to thank the GNAP working group design team of Kathleen Moriarty, Fabien Imbault, Dick Hardt, Mike Jones, and Justin Richer, who incorporated elements from the XAuth and XYZ proposals to create the first version of this document.

-In particular, the author would like to thank Aaron Parecki and Mike Jones for insights into how to integrate identity and authentication systems into the core protocol, and to Dick Hardt for the use cases, diagrams, and insights provided in the XAuth proposal that have been incorporated here.
-The author would like to especially thank Mike Varley and the team at SecureKey for feedback and development of early versions of the XYZ protocol that fed into this standards work.
+In addition, the editors would like to thank Aaron Parecki and Mike Jones for insights into how to integrate identity and authentication systems into the core protocol, and Justin Richer and Dick Hardt for the use cases, diagrams, and insights provided in the XYZ and XAuth proposals that have been incorporated here.
+The editors would like to especially thank Mike Varley and the team at SecureKey for feedback and development of early versions of the XYZ protocol that fed into this standards work.

 # IANA Considerations {#IANA}